scottwoodall/scottwoodall.github.com/_posts/2011-01-31-whats-using-all-my-disk-space.md

-Date: 2011-01-31
+---
+layout: post
-Title: What's using all the disk space on my unix file system?
+title: What's using all the disk space on my unix file system?
+---

 Have you ever logged into a unix server to see a file system at 100%?
 Here's a quick and dirty way to track down what file or directory is using up all the